Dunbar High School

-Charles Richard Drew was a famous American physician, surgeon and medical researcher, who is still remembered for his outstanding innovations and researches on blood transfusions.
-His innovative techniques for better blood storage and researches in blood transfusion helped saving several lives during the World War II.
+Charles Richard Drew was a famous American physician, surgeon and medical researcher.
+He is remembered for his outstanding innovations and researches on blood transfusions.
+His innovative techniques for better blood storage and researches in blood transfusion helped save thousands of lives during the World War II.
 His innovations revolutionized the medical profession and inspired many medical aspirants to follow his path.
 He was the director of ‘Blood for Britain’, the first blood bank project organized in the year 1940 to help British civilians and soldiers.
 He also served as director of the American Red Cross Blood Bank, which was established by him.
-Though he had an untimely death at the age of 46, his contributions had significant impact in the field of medicine, and provided a strong base for the rest of the research in similar lines.
+Though he had an untimely death at the age of 46, his contributions had significant impact in the field of medicine, and provided a strong base for research on similar lines.
 Rightly referred to as the ‘Father of the blood bank’, this outstanding personality played a major role in organizing, conceiving and directing the first blood banking program in the history of America.
-Read further to know more about Charles Richard Drew.